backstage/backstage/beps/0003-auth-architecture-evolution/README.md

 The backwards compatibility helpers will have the following behavior for each individual service call:

-- `auth.authenticate(token)`: If the decoded token has the `backstage` audience, authenticate the token for a user principal using `identity.getIdentity(...)`, otherwise authenticate it using `tokenManager.authenticate(...)` and return a service principal with the subject `external:backstage-plugin`.
+- `auth.authenticate(token, options)`: If the decoded token has the `backstage` audience, authenticate the token for a user principal using `identity.getIdentity(...)`, otherwise authenticate it using `tokenManager.authenticate(...)` and return a service principal with the subject `external:backstage-plugin`.
 If a no-op token manager is used then anything but a user token will be treated as a valid service token, which is consistent with existing behavior.
+The limited access option is ignored.
 - `auth.getOwnServiceCredentials()`: Use original implementation.
 - `auth.isPrincipal()`: Use original implementation.
 - `auth.getPluginRequestToken(options)`: Same behavior as the original implementation, using the `tokenManager` to issue service tokens, with the exception that a `none` principal will translate to an empty token rather than an error in order to properly forward calls with a no-op token manager.
+- `auth.getLimitedUserToken(credentials)`: This is a no-op and returns the underlying user token with full scope.
 - `httpAuth.credentials(...)`: Use original implementation.
-- `httpAuth.issueUserCookie(...)`: This is a no-op as we do not need to support cookie auth in the legacy adapter.

 With this compatibility layer in place all plugins will be refactored to always use the new `AuthService` and `HttpAuthService` internally.
 The old deprecated services are only accepted at the public API boundaries, i.e. `createRouter` and similar.
 All plugin code beyond that point uses the new services.